codingoer/blog/source/interview/disney-second.md

 Hello everyone.
 My name is LiuQiang.
 I come from Hegang City, Heilongjiang province.
 I graduated {% label warning@ /ˈɡrædʒueɪtɪd/ %} from Harbin university, majoring in software engineering {% label warning@ /ˌendʒɪˈnɪrɪŋ/ %}.
 And graduated in 2016 {% label warning@ tow thousand and sixteen %}.
 After graduation {% label warning@ /ˌɡrædʒuˈeɪʃ(ə)n/ %}, I came to ShangHai.
 I have been working for more than six years now, as a Java development engineer.
 In order to develop better, I went to the Monster Charge in March 2021 {% label warning@ tow thousand and twenty one %}, and it has been until now.
 I am a cheerful and optimistic person.
 In my spare time, I like playing basketball and I also like riding bikes.
 Thank you for this oppotunity for interview.
 Thank you all !

+Sorry, I'm a little nervous {%label warning @ /ˈnɜːrvəs/ %}.
+Let me say it again

+Can you repeat that ？ I beg your pardon ?

 ## 系统架构 - 通用